Basics

 We also can construct higher-order functions where a function is used as an argument or a return value.

-Functions can also be nested to create closure, that incapsulates data and logic from the rest of the programm.
+Functions can also be nested to create closure, that incapsulates data and logic from the rest of the program.

 Normally when you call a function that has a variable with a primitive value let a = 10;